 All the COAPE courses are available online, making them readily available to anyone anywhere in the world.
-But did you know that one of the unique elements that sets us apart is the inclusion of practical work that students can do under tutor guidance.
+But did you know that one of the unique elements that sets us apart is the inclusion of practical work that students can do under tutor guidance?
 Every course requires practical requirements to be completed, resulting in a far better skillset than any course that only offers an online element without the practical hands-on experience being included.
 In our courses, the theory modules are done online, and the practical elements can be completed from anywhere in the world.
-Students are assured of the best support by our exceptional tutors, who are on hand to assist and guide students through the practical requirement.
+Students are assured of the best support by our exceptional tutors, who are on hand to assist and guide students through the entire course, including the practical requirement.

 COAPE produces a suite of unique qualifications for people working in the field of animal behaviour, to ensure an up to date skill set and approach, as well as the best learning experience for the course participants.

-COAPE International is an environmentally responsible organisation and we are determined to reduce the amount of paper waste we are generating.
+COAPE is an environmentally responsible organisation and we are determined to reduce the amount of paper waste we are generating.
 All our course notes and certificates are delivered electronically via the internet, and all our courses are fully completed online.
 We supply you with a specially designed template to assist you in writing your coursework using your own computer and preferred word processing software.
 There are great benefits to running our planet-friendly courses this way, including:

 Speed, reliability and efficiency: At the simple click of a button you receive your course notes and assignments.
 Complete your assignment and submit it for marking via email by the due date, it will then be marked by a qualified marker and returned to you.
 Assignments are randomly selected for moderation to ensure marking consistency so your assignment may also be moderated by our internal moderator before being returned to you.
 No chance of valuable assignments being delayed or lost in the post.